-Subsequent to the on-site meeting we arranged to review the topographic survey of the drain and the area for the bridge to be constructed.
-We further arranged to get updated assessment roll information from the Town and obtained information on the tax class of each of the properties affected by the Municipal Drain.
+Subsequent to the on-site meeting the Town arranged for a topographic survey of the drain to be completed in the area of the proposed bridge.
+We further arranged to get updated assessment roll information from the Town.

 The Town made initial submissions to the Essex Region Conservation Authority (E.R.C.A.) regarding their requirements or any D.F.O.
-(Department of Fisheries and Oceans) requirements for work that would be proposed to be carried out on the Dawson Drain.
-A response from the Conservation Authority was received by email on February 3rd, 2020 and indicated that the Town must apply for a permit and follow standard mitigation requirements.
+(Department of Fisheries and Oceans) requirements for work that would be proposed to be carried out on the McLean-Hergott Drain.
+A response from the Conservation Authority was received by email on April 22nd, 2021, and indicated that the Town must apply for a permit and follow standard mitigation requirements.
 We also reviewed the Town maps for fish and mussel species at risk and find that there are no species indicated in the vicinity of this project.
 A copy of the concerns and requirements to satisfy E.R.C.A. and D.F.O. is included in Appendix "REI-A" of this report.
-In the interest of fish habitat and migration, D.F.O. requires that the invert of a new bridge culvert be embedded below the lower of the design or existing bottom of the drain a minimum of 10% of the pipe height to ensure a continued path for fish migration through the bridge culvert.
-Therefore, based on this, we have made provisions to set the invert of the proposed pipe culvert required for any pipe and bridge installations at 10% of its diameter below the drain bottom design grade.
-Any D.F.O. project requirements established by them will be included or added into Appendix "REI-A" for the construction of the bridges and drain improvements.

 We also arranged to review the Ministry of Natural Resources & Forestry (M.N.R.F.)
 Species at Risk (S.A.R.)
 Mitigation Plan for Drainage Works (March 2018-17-4938) that the Town has prepared to address the Endangered Species Act, 2007.
 Section 6.0 of the Mitigation Plan indicates that snake species are a concern for this work area and although turtles are not indicated, they are mobile and could be encountered.
 The Mitigation Plan includes measures to be followed as outlined in "Section 7.0 Mitigation Measures" of the document and a copy of same as it relates to turtles and snakes is included in Appendix "REI-B".
-Providing mitigation requirements are implemented, it was concluded that present wildlife Species at Risk will be protected from negative impacts and the works will not contravene Section 9 (species protection) or Section 10 (habitat protection) of the Endangered Species Act, 2007 that is administered by the Ministry of Environment, Conservation and Parks (M.E.C.P.).
+Providing mitigation requirements are implemented, it was concluded that present wildlife Species at Risk will be protected from negative impacts and the works will not contravene Section 9 (species protection) or Section 10 (habitat protection) of the Endangered Species Act, 2007.
 Based on this information we find that the Town can proceed with the eligible repairs, maintenance and improvements to the drain as they are exempt under Sections 9 and 10 of the Act, provided that they follow the rules within Ontario Regulation 242/08 and the Mitigation Measures in their S.A.R.
 Mitigation Plan.
 To address these requirements the Town has established comprehensive mitigation measures as well as species identification guides for reference.
 Copies of the measures and guides shall be provided to the successful Tenderer for use during construction, and these documents are available for viewing by any interested parties at the Town office.